Edward H. Moore

-Edward Hall Moore (November 19, 1871 – September 2, 1950) was a United States senator from Oklahoma from 1943 to 1949.
+Edward Hall Moore (November 19, 1871 – September 2, 1950) was an American politician who served as a U.S. senator from Oklahoma between 1943 and 1949 as a member of the Republican Party.

 Early years

 Born on a farm near Maryville, Missouri, Moore attended the public schools and Chillicothe Normal School, where he graduated in 1892.
 He taught school in Nodaway, Atchinson, and Jackson Counties.
 Supposedly because he liked to listen to and deliver speeches, he enrolled in the Kansas City School of Law, and graduated in 1900.
-He was admitted to the Missouri bar in 1901 and began practice in Maryville; he moved shortly thereafter to Okmulgee, (Note: Okmulgee was then in Indian Territory.) where he became city attorney.
-He returned to Missouri in 1905 to marry Cora McComb, whom he had met at Chillicothe.
-They came back to Okmulgee, where Edward practiced law until 1919.
+Moore was admitted to the Missouri bar in 1901 and began practice in Maryville; he moved shortly thereafter to Okmulgee, then a city in Indian Territory, where he became city attorney.
+He returned to Missouri in 1905 to marry Cora McComb, whom he had met in Chillicothe, Missouri.
+They came back to Okmulgee, where Moore practiced law until 1919.
 Meanwhile, he had begun investing in real estate.
 (Note: Moore eventually parlayed his holdings into a 10000 acre cattle ranch.)
 By 1919, he had grown tired of the law, so he sold his practice to enter the oil business.
 He would become an oil producer, farmer, and cattle raiser.

 As a wildcatter, he first struck oil in the Holmes Field of Okfuskee County, Oklahoma.
-He formed the Independent Oil & Gas Company, with himself as president, he expanded into Kansas and Texas.
+He formed the Independent Oil & Gas Company, with himself as president, eventually expanding its activity into Kansas and Texas.
 The estimated value of his company was between $25 million and $40 million by 1930, when he sold it to Phillips Petroleum Company.
-He formed another oil company, E. H. Moore, Inc. in 1932.
+He formed another oil company, E. H. Moore, Inc., in 1932.
 This entity had more than 400 wells in Oklahoma, Kansas, Texas, and California before he sold it in 1941.
-Two years later, he sold the cattle operation.
+Two years later, he sold his cattle operation.